Teja445/Assignment3/README.md

 * Backend is to be run as node process in a docker
 * MySQL database required for backend is to be run under separate docker
 * Frontend is to be first "built" for production and then to be served as static files through nginx in seperate docker
+* DB configuration is to be provided to backend server through env variable

 Here is the indicative deployment architecture diagram: